shaileshmota/Mongoose-Node-Express-EJS/README.md

 # Mongoose-Node-Express-EJS
-A NodeJS app for inventory management.
+A nodejs app for inventory management.

 A simple app that can be used to manage an inventory of items.